spncrlkt/reusable-redux-component/README.md

 We want to share the Header component in our `admin` and `user` domains, and we want the Header to control the state inside those domains.

+## Goal

+Our goal is to create a straightforward re-use API, where state management logic is encapsulated by the reusable component.
+The reusable component's API is: reusing reducer functions in the domain's reducers and rendering the component with a componentId and its associated data, which data is accessed through a reusable selector.

 ## Header Component